ilyaigpetrov/report-graph-traversal-c-vs-java/Report/README.md

 Abstraction is the main principle of OPP and Java adheres to it vividly.
 Java works at a higher level of abstraction by the penalty of performance.
 C lacks Garbage collection and forces programmer to work on the lower level.

 #### Well Definedness
-> Well-definedness – The completeness and precision of the language‘s official definition.
+> Well-definedness Â– The completeness and precision of the languageÂ‘s official definition.

 Both languages are well defined (e.g., both has specifications, both defined by formal grammar).
 Both offer verbose documentation though I personally find Java more well documented than C.